Kindergarten Enrollment Policy

 To enroll in Kindergarten, your student must turn 5 on or before September 1 of the current school year.
-Students born between September 2 and December 2 will be eligible for Transitional Kindergarten (Click here for more information on Transitional Kindergarten) To be eligible for enrollment in first grade a child must be five (5) years and nine (9) months of age by Sept 1 of the current school year.
+Students born between September 2 and February 2 will be eligible for Transitional Kindergarten.
+To be eligible for enrollment in first grade a child must be five (5) years and nine (9) months of age by Sept 1 of the current school year.
 An original certificate of the child’s birth will be required as evidence of age.
 Legal evidences of age, in order of desirability, are as follows:

 Pupils enrolling in first grade having not attended kindergarten in any district shall be required to show evidence of the same physical examination requirements as initially enrolling kindergarten students.
 The examinations shall have been given within 18 months prior to entrance into first grade.
 Pupils may be admitted conditionally into first grade with extenuating circumstances.